-- Multiple different infusion options to choose from
+• Multiple different infusion and herbal options to choose from

 Why You Will Love This Recipe

 What is the best way to upgrade a regular massage?
-With cannabis massage oil, of course!
+With cannabis-infused massage oil, of course!

-Members of my Well With Cannabis Community love making their own high-quality cannabis products at home, and this massage oil is no different!
+Members of my Well With Cannabis Community love making their own high-quality cannabis products at home, and this massage oil is becoming increasingly popular.

-A simple infusion process can bring together the cannabinoids and the carrier oil to make an infused oil that can be used on the skin topically as a luxurious massage oil.
+With one simple infusion process, you can blend together the cannabinoids and herbs you desire into a carrier oil, to make a custom infused oil that can be used on the skin.

 The following oils can be used as carrier oils in this recipe: